vildehalvorsen/js-frameworks-ca/README.md

 ## Description

 - Log in
 To log in, you need to use your own strapi installation and login credentials.
+You may modify the BASE_URL and TOKEN_PATH in the api.jsx file in the constants folder to fit your local environment.

 - List
 The app displays a list with a few properties.
 You can click each item.